mathe-e-botond/ds-math-notes/01-basics.md

 Probability can be described with a set of axioms named **Kolmogorov** axioms.

-Probability of each world is a non negative real number bigger than $0$
+Probability of each world can be defined as

 $$P(A) \in \mathbb{R}, \\
 \forall A \in F,\ \ 0 \le P(A) \tag{Axiom 1}$$